-One of the most profitable subscription websites is a magazine subscription website.
+One of the most profitable subscription website business models is a magazine subscription website.

 It’s not because it’s cheaper to build, or brings in substantially more revenue than other business models, it’s more profitable because once your platform is up and running, you can recycle content you’ve already paid for, and create a content bundle that’s priced higher while you’re adding very little cost and work on your end.

-A magazine subscription website is built to increase subscriptions for a related print or digital magazine and to provide access to the magazine’s back issues, upcoming issues, and curated premium content.
-When the Internet dawned, it was one of the first subscription websites invented, as mass media magazine publishers quickly jumped on the bandwagon.
+A magazine subscription website is built to increase subscriptions for a related print or digital magazine and provide access to the magazine’s back issues, upcoming issues, and curated premium content.
+When the Internet dawned, the magazine subscription website was one of the first subscription websites invented, as mass media magazine publishers quickly jumped on the bandwagon.

 Features of great magazine subscription websites

-Magazine subscription websites come in all shapes and sizes, but for the most part they’re consistent in what they offer — a way to buy and read a magazine on any device, with consistent table of contents, and an archive of content that can be searched for by topic and/or date.
+Magazine subscription websites come in all shapes and sizes, but for the most part, they’re consistent in what they offer — a way to buy and read a magazine on any device, with a consistent table of contents, and an archive of content that can be searched for by topic and/or date.
 But usually, there is much more to offer.
 Here’s a list.

-Magazine subscription website feature #1: A paywall that gates access.
+Magazine subscription website feature #1: A metered paywall that gates access.

-Magazine subscription website feature #3: A place for advertising so you can continue to sell it, but without annoying paid subscribers.
+Magazine subscription website feature #4: A place for advertising so you can continue to sell it, but without annoying premium subscribers.

-Magazine subscription website feature #5: The ability to page through archived content online without needing to download a PDF.
+Magazine subscription website feature #6: The ability to page through archived content online.

 Magazine subscription website feature #7: Bundling content to leverage contrast pricing and increase conversions.